salpida-foundation/sal-meter-kernel-program/README.md

 It exists to organize one serious frontier question:

-**Can a fixed, open, non-proprietary measurement architecture make consciousness-like state change experimentally separable, technically reproducible, and scientifically discussable?**
+**Can a bounded, open, non-proprietary measurement architecture make consciousness-like state change experimentally separable, technically reproducible, and scientifically discussable?**

 If the answer is **no**, that matters.
 If the answer is **yes**, that matters even more.